ChapelFob80930/Tecolab/README.md

 > Note: The demo deployment currently runs over HTTP rather than HTTPS.
 Some browsers may display a security warning or mark the connection as "Not Secure" when accessing the API directly.

 ### Interactive API Documentation (Swagger UI)

-To explore and test the API directly from your browser, visit:

-The Swagger UI is available at the documentation URL above and provides:
+To explore and test the API directly from your browser, visit the documentation URL above.
+Swagger UI provides:

 - Complete endpoint documentation
 - Request and response schemas